1. Weak Side Manipulation

 The Raptor is widely considered the gold standard.
 Its "wings" are perfectly symmetrical and allow for a very fast "blade" method of charging.
 It feels high-quality and the mechanism is incredibly smooth.

 Developed for USASOC, the ACH (Airborne Charging Handle) and SCH (Super Charging Handle) feature a different leverage profile.
 The levers are rounded and lower profile to prevent snagging on plate carriers.
+See the Geissele SHOT Show 2026 lineup for their latest GFW and MRGG releases.

-BCM redesigned the internal geometry to take the stress off the roll pin—a common failure point on mil-spec handles.
+BCM redesigned the internal geometry to take the stress off the roll pin, a common failure point on mil-spec handles.
 The new MK2 version adds gas exhaust channels.

 Ready to continue?
 Here's the recommended next guide: